hearsilent/material-theme-jetbrains/README.md

 ### Default Font

 The plugin is programmed to replace the main IDE font with the one usually used in Material Design apps and websites, `Roboto`.
 Of course, you can still replace it with a custom font of yours in the settings: *Appearance -> Override defaults fonts*.

 Don't forget though that the plugin doesn't come with the aforementioned font.
 Therefore, you need to install it first to be able to see the results: https://fonts.google.com/specimen/Roboto?selection.family=Roboto

 Just install the font (if you want to), then restart the IDE to see if you like it :)

+Note: If you want to revert to the original font setting provided by Jetbrains, just uncheck the *Material Fonts* option in the settings.

 -------------------